-- 1.1 These regulations define each type of qualification offered by the University. - 1.2 The definitions in these regulations are based on the New Zealand Register of Quality Assured Qualifications and the New Zealand Vice-Chancellors' Committee Functions and Procedures. - 1.3 Specific qualifications are further defined by the individual programme regulations.
+- 1.1 These regulations define each type of qualification offered by the University. - 1.2 The definitions in these regulations are based on the New Zealand Register of Quality Assured Qualifications and the Handbook of the New Zealand Vice-Chancellors' Committee on University Academic Programmes. - $1.3 \quad Specific \, qualifications \, are \, further \, defined \, by \, the \, individual \, programme \, regulations.$